SaschaZeGerman/loginbuddy/README.md

 Since the demo uses self-signed certificates, confirm the SSL security screens in your browser, three times, once per component.

 ## Run your own development setup

-To develop with LoginBuddy you will need a couple of tools:
+To develop with Loginbuddy you will need a couple of tools:

 * java jdk8
 * maven
 * docker
 * docker-compose

-With these tools installed the steps to build :
+With these tools installed the steps to build:

 * Preparation
 	* Clone the Loginbuddy repo:  `git clone https://github.com/SaschaZeGerman/loginbuddy.git`